bentleyminwa/book_analysis/README.md

 ## Loading data

-Using the Loader class, the required dataset is loaded for analysis
+Using the Loader class, the required dataset is loaded for analysis.
+Code for this function is located in the load_data.py file